shoaibhassancs/crime-data-analysis-and-hotspot-detection/README.md

 ---

 ## Conclusion
-This project demonstrates the practical application of data mining and data warehousing techniques on real-world–style crime data.
-By combining machine learning models with a structured PostgreSQL data warehouse, the system enables:
+This project demonstrates how data mining and data warehousing techniques can be applied to crime data for:
 - Identification of crime hotspots
 - Prediction of crime severity levels
 - Temporal and spatial trend analysis

-The warehouse design ensures scalability, structured querying, and reproducible analytics.
+The star schema ensures structured, scalable, and reproducible analytics.

 ---